mrudling/bookshelf/INSTRUCTIONS.md

-Rendering providers in regular application code is fine, but one nice way to create a logical separation of concerns (which will help with maintainability) is to create a component who's sole purpose is to manage and provide the authentication state.
+Rendering providers in regular application code is fine, but one nice way to create a logical separation of concerns (which will help with maintainability) is to create a component whose sole purpose is to manage and provide the authentication state.
 So for this extra credit, you need to create an `AuthProvider` component.
 Most of the code for this component will be moved from the `src/app.js` module and you'll move it to the `src/context/auth-context.js`